mattcroat/redesign/posts/sveltekit-and-websockets/sveltekit-and-websockets.md

 npm i express
 ```

-The Node adapter after using `npm run build` creates the `index.js` and `handler.js` files in your `build` folder.
-Creating a custom server works by importing the `handler` from `build/handler.js` and using your custom server by creating a script instead of `index.js`.
+The Node adapter creates the `index.js` and `handler.js` files in your `build` folder when you run `npm run build` — creating a custom server works by importing the `handler` from `build/handler.js` and using your custom server by creating a script instead of `index.js`.

 Make sure you create the `build` folder.